 The effectiveness of the MWDOC Strategic Communications Program and Plan depends on a large variety of factors, including technological advancements or changes, the rise and fall of audience engagement, current news or media concentration, political changes in leadership and focus, and even the weather.
 MWDOC currently utilizes a robust set of Key Performance Indicators, metrics, and measurements to track the effectiveness of MWDOC's programs, activities, and communication efforts.
-Through this process, the MWDOC's programs and activities are continuously shaped and refined to remain relevant and valuable to the public, stakeholders, partners, employees, and member agencies in full support of the region's water reliability and resilience.
+Through this process, the MWDOC's programs and activities are continuously shaped and refined to remain relevant and valuable to the public, stakeholders, partners, employees, and member agencies.